I. Theism and affirmation

 But when it comes to the question of Rorty’s objection to the notion of a metaphysical dichotomy between thoughts and the world, a question arises: What exactly is the problem with that?
 For it would seem that an idea like truth, on any reasonable understanding, cannot have any relevance or meaning save for a conscious being which needs to be able to assess truth and its negation so as to judge what to say or believe.
 There would be no reason for the theist to cavil at this, since God is understood to be a conscious being but not to have infused the natural universe with any conscious awareness.
 Such is the difference between monotheism in particular and any belief in a spirit world which enters the natural physical world.
 The distinction being made here is simply between any conscious being and its environment, for all that it interacts with that environment all the time.
 Then to distinguish between truth of thoughts and beliefs and the world, including those aspects of the world which the thoughts and beliefs may be about, or which may be represented through thoughts and beliefs on the basis of the approach to truth proposed here, is merely to reflect the natural distinction between conscious being (organism unless God be included in that category) and environment.
 Naturally, the environment includes other conscious beings but the ability to consider truth of statements and beliefs does not disappear when those happen to be about unconscious and indeed inorganic events and phenomena rather than about other people or other animals.

 Such considerations leave open the possibility that truth itself serves as a meta-value, furnishing the only objective basis for values in general we can find.
-All too often attempts to establish specific valuations, not least moral valuations, as objectively valid and grounded run into the sand in face of the sheer fact of contrary examples, arising both between diverse cultures and from diversity within cultures which may have defined by such common features as language, statehood, class, religion, or ethnicity.
+All too often attempts to establish specific valuations, not least moral valuations, as objectively valid and grounded run into the sand in face of the sheer fact of contrary examples, arising both between diverse cultures and from diversity within cultures which may have been defined by such common features as language, statehood, class, religion, or ethnicity.
 A peculiar point about ‘truth’ is that contrary examples are hard to find, except from the point of view of the liar or deceiver.
 Here it appears a Kantian line of argument can be effective even without appeal to any transcendent reality in that, except for a limited range of ‘white lies’ which can serve to protect people from needless distress and without provoking fear and suspicion amongst others, deliberate falsehoods are typically a sign of disregard at best and of outright enmity at worst.
 It is one of those profound differences between modernity and culture in earlier times that we have greater reason to fear the making of enemies in itself.

 The sort of argument outlined above does appear to lend support to part of the case against notions typically associated with modern (and ‘post-modern’) culture such as Hebblethwaite and Novak have made, at least fortuitously.
 Thus they make the claim that basic moral ideas like respect for persons require the concept of truth to be given an objective grounding.
 If the previous argument is sound then an objective grounding for the concept of truth, or more accurately, for our employment of that concept, can be provided.
 However the grounding emerges as quite secular in nature and does not in itself support the further theist claim that truth considerations make it necessary to take divine presence and volition seriously.
 That is to say, it does nothing to resolve questions of theology.